-S. No. Paging Segmentation 1 Non-Contiguous memory allocation Non-Contiguous memory allocation 2 Paging divides program into fixed size Segmentation divides program into variable size 2 pages. segments.
+S. No. Paging Segmentation 1 Non-Contiguous memory allocation Non-Contiguous memory allocation 2 Paging divides program into fixed size pages.
+Segmentation divides program into variable size segments.
 3 OS is responsible Compiler is responsible.
-4 Paging is faster than segmentation Segmentation is slower than paging 5 Paging is closer to Operating System Segmentation is closer to User 6 It suffers from internal fragmentation It suffers from external fragmentation 7 There is no external fragmentation There is no external fragmentation 8 Logical address is divided into page number Logical address is divided into segment number and 8 and page offset segment offset 9 Page table is used to maintain the page Segment Table maintains the segment information information.
-Segment Table maintains the segment information Page table entry has the frame number and Segment table entry has the base address of the 10 some flag bits to represent details about segment and some protection bits for the segments. pages. segment and some protection bits for the segments.
+4 Paging is faster than segmentation Segmentation is slower than paging 5 Paging is closer to Operating System Segmentation is closer to User 6 It suffers from internal fragmentation It suffers from external fragmentation 7 There is no external fragmentation There is no external fragmentation 8 Logical address is divided into page number and page offset Logical address is divided into segment number and segment offset 9 Page table is used to maintain the page information.
+Segment Table maintains the segment information 10 Page table entry has the frame number and some flag bits to represent details about pages.
+Segment table entry has the base address of the segment and some protection bits for the segments.